dothenghia/Codefident/README.md

 ### Marking Lines

 1. Select one or more lines in your code
-2. Right-click and select "Mark Selected Lines" or use the Command Palette
+2. Right-click and select "Toggle Line Mark" or use the Command Palette
 3. The lines will be highlighted with the configured color
+4. Select already marked lines and use the same command to unmark them

 ### Marking Files

 1. Right-click on a file in the Explorer
-2. Select "Mark File as Reviewed"
+2. Select "Toggle File Mark"
 3. A checkmark will appear next to the file
+4. Use the same command to unmark the file

 ### Clearing Marks

+- Use "Remove All Line Marks" to clear all line marks in the current file
+- Use "Reset All Line Marks in Project" to clear all line marks across the entire project
-- Use the Command Palette to clear all marks or specific marks
+- Use "Reset All File Marks in Project" to clear all file marks across the entire project
-- Right-click on marked lines or files to unmark them

 ## Requirements